-Dr. Underriner’s practice focuses on a mix of medication management, offered in conjunction with supportive therapy in 30-minute follow-up visits, and insight-oriented psychotherapy, offered in weekly 45-minute visits.
-He works with people struggling with ADHD, depression, anxiety, and obsessive-compulsive and related disorders, as well as difficulties with self-esteem and relationships.
-Occasionally Dr. Underriner may believe that additional therapy is warranted and recommend a separate therapist in order to provide the best outcome.
+Dr. Underriner’s practice focuses on a mix of medication management, offered in conjunction with supportive therapy in 30-minute follow-up visits, and insight-oriented psychotherapy offered in weekly 45-minute visits.
+He works with people struggling with ADHD, depression, anxiety, obsessive-compulsive and related disorders, and difficulties with self-esteem and relationships.
+Occasionally Dr. Underriner may believe that additional therapy is warranted and recommend a separate therapist to provide the best outcome.

 He received his medical degree from the University of Chicago Pritzker School of Medicine and completed his residency training at New York University.
-During training he gained experience treating patients with a variety of psychiatric illnesses in several different clinics and hospital-based settings.
+During training, he gained experience treating patients with various psychiatric illnesses in several different clinics and hospital-based settings.
 He worked with experts in the field of depression and provided consultations for patients considering transcranial magnetic stimulation.
 He also published a review article on long-term injectable medications for psychosis.